nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Listing all appointments : `list appt`

-Shows a list of all appointments in DocTrack.
+You can view a list of all appointments in DocTrack.

 **Format**: `list appt`